Persistence of Entangled States and High Fidelity Quantum Gate Operations in Si/SiGe Spin Qubits at High Temperature

-Scaling these systems to utility scale will require integration of control electronics~\cite{staszewski2022, bashir2024, pauka2021, xue2021}, ideally co-packaged with qubits in a single System-on-Chip to minimize latency and leverage high-density 3D interconnects.
+Scaling spin qubits to utility scale requires integration of control electronics~\cite{staszewski2022, bashir2024, pauka2021, xue2021}, ideally co-packaged with qubits in a single System-on-Chip to minimize latency and leverage high-density 3D interconnects.
 However, this integration introduces significant thermal constraints~\cite{bashir2024}, imposing a temperature limit below which operation becomes impractical.
 Therefore, it is crucial to raise the operating temperature of these devices while ensuring that individual qubit error rates are as low as possible.
-Our aim is to have the total combined sources of qubit error, per gate operation, to result in a bit-flip or phase-flip error much less than $1\%$ of the time.
-This target is driven by the expectation that, long term, quantum error correction will be required to reduce error rates to practical levels.
-A popular and implementable scheme~\cite{Krinner2022,Acharya2023,Bluvstein2024}, the rotated surface code, has a relatively forgiving ``threshold'' error rate of 1\%, below which qubit errors are corrected more and more efficiently~\cite{Horsman2012}.

-In this work, we investigate two physical qubits in a 6-quantum dot array in Si/SiGe at two temperatures, \SI{300}{\milli\kelvin} and \SI{740}{\milli\kelvin}.
-We calibrate and benchmark a universal native gate set for a two-qubit processor, and perform Bell state tomography.
-Extracted single- and two-qubit fidelities do not show a significant decline with increasing temperature, with qubits performing at the error correction threshold at both temperatures.
-However, at the higher temperature, state preparation and measurement (SPAM) errors increase due to reduced sensitivity of the single electron transistor used for readout.
-Correcting for SPAM, we construct a Bell state with over 98.5\% fidelity at both temperatures.
+In this work, we systematically investigate and benchmark the performance of two physical qubits in a quantum dot array in Si/SiGe at three temperatures, \lowtemp, \midtemp, and \hightemp.
+Our goal is to determine the explicit temperature dependence of the coherence time $\tTwostar{}$, quantum gate fidelities, and entangled-state fidelities, thereby identifying the upper temperature limit for reliable operation of this qubit platform.
+We demonstrate qubit operation up to \hightemp, which, to our knowledge, represents the highest operating temperature reported for Si/SiGe spin qubits~\cite{undseth2023} { and the only results on 1 and 2 qubit randomized benchmarking together with Bell's state tomography at this temperature for Si/SiGe}.
+To this end, we calibrate and benchmark a universal native gate set for a two-qubit processor, and perform Bell state tomography.
+The extracted single- and two-qubit fidelities show only a modest degradation up to \midtemp, followed by a more pronounced decline at \hightemp.
+At higher temperatures, state preparation and measurement (SPAM) errors increase due to reduced sensitivity of the single-electron transistor used for readout.
+After correcting for SPAM, we obtain Bell states with fidelities exceeding {85\%} at all temperatures.
+Demonstrating high-fidelity Bell-state generation, tomography, and SPAM correction at elevated temperatures marks an important step toward the practical realization of scalable quantum information processing in the SiGe platform.

-Bell state preparation, which generates a maximally entangled two-qubit state, along with state tomography and a SPAM correction scheme, are critical components for quantum information processing in this system.
-Demonstrating these capabilities at elevated temperatures represents a significant milestone in advancing the SiGe platform's practical utility.

-Finally, we note that our qubits operate below 5 GHz, a comfortable frequency range for integration with widely-used RF technologies found in handheld and embedded devices, such as PLLs and CMOS-based RF synthesizers and realizable with commercial semiconductor processes.